Some parts of this page may be machine-translated.

 Table of Contents

-1. Current Status of Translation for "Medical and Pharmaceutical" Documents
+1. Current Status of Translation for Medical and Pharmaceutical Documents

-According to a survey conducted for translation companies specializing in the medical field (Reference: "Medical Translation and Interpretation Complete Guidebook" (Ikaros Publishing)), approximately 20% of translation companies answered "Medical/Pharmaceutical (Medical)" as a "Translation Genre that Increased in 2017".
-When asked about "Translation Fields that are Expected to Increase in Demand in the Future", approximately 27% of companies answered "Medical/Pharmaceutical (Medical)" and approximately 24% of companies answered "Medical Equipment".
-This indicates that there is a steady demand for translation projects related to the medical field.
+According to a survey conducted targeting translation companies dealing with the medical field (Reference: 'Complete Guide to Medical Translation and Interpretation' (Ikaros Publishing)), about 20% of translation companies responded that 'Medicine and Pharmacy (Medical)' was a translation genre that increased in 2017.
+When asked about 'translation fields that are likely to see increased demand in the future,' about 27% of companies answered 'Medicine and Pharmacy (Medical),' and about 24% answered 'Medical Devices.'
+This indicates that medical-related translation projects are robust.

 2. Three major benefits of utilizing CAT tools such as Trados and Phrase TMS

-For example, when translating an English Word file into Japanese, how do you proceed with the translation?
+For example, how do you proceed with the translation when translating an English Word file into Japanese?

 Assets

-2. Helps unify translations and translation methods
+2. Helps to unify translations and translation methods

 Teamwork

-3. You can refer to the glossary on the CAT tool screen.
+3. You can refer to the glossary on the CAT tool screen

 Glossary